juzibot/wecom-openapi/README.md

 ## Description

-This project aims to translate the WeCom documentation into OpenAPI Specification, and then you can generate client code in various programming languages.
-Currently, we output version 3.x of OpenAPI Specification.
+This project aims to translate the WeCom documentation into OpenAPI Specification, so that you can generate client code in various programming languages.
+Currently, we are using version 3.x of OpenAPI Specification.

 ## Installation